Alerts.in.ua: Description

 Additionally, based on media reports, information is published about other dangerous events, such as explosions, demining, etc.

 On the site, you can view the history of announced alarms with links to sources.
 Alarm statistics for different time periods are also available.

 For developers, there is an API that allows you to develop your own services based on information about declared alarms.

-The site is available in Ukrainian and English.
+The site is available in Ukrainian, English, Polish and Japanese.